jordicenzano/hls-trimming-frame-accuracy/README.md

     - Increase dramatically the speed of video editors (mostly cloud video editors)

 #How it works
+1. Based on the in an out points analyze the input files an establish which are the first and last segments
-1. Split A/V form all input chunks, creating a .h264 and .acc files (just parsing operation)
+1. Split A/V of the necessary chunks, creating a .h264 and .acc files (just parsing operation)
 2. For the first and the last chunks:
     - Get video frame position information from and calculate the video cutting point to preserve frame accuracy
     - Decode to YUV the first and last video chunks
     - Encode the trimmed YUV to the same codec as the original files
-3. Concatenate all video segments to a final video .ts
+3. Concatenate the video segments to a final video .ts
 4. For the first and the last audio chunks:
     - Get audio frame position information and calculate the audio cutting points based on video cutting points to preserve A/V alignment
     - Calculate AV delay necessary at the output file to preserve AV alignment
     - Trim the stream at packet level
-5. Concatenate all audio segments to a final audio .aac
+5. Concatenate the audio segments to a final audio .aac
 6. Mux final video and final audio file to MP4 preserving the previously calculated A/V delay